airr-community/airr-standards/README.md

 ### Support or Contact

 If you are interested to know more about AIRR Standards or looking for help in NCBI templates.
-Please create an issue or send email to Ahmad
+Please create <a href="https://github.com/airr-community/airr-standards/issues/new">an issue</a> or send email to Ahmad
 <a href="mailto:ahmad.chan@yale.edu">Syed **Ahmad** Chan Bukhari</a> or <a href="mailto:steven.kleinstein@yale.edu">Steven Kleinstein</a>

 ***